Add a recipe

 Enter your pan dimensions and get the exact dough amount needed.
 Switch between round, square, and rectangular pans.

-10+ baking tools, advanced calculator with preferments, water content in ingredients and DDT.
-Scale recipes with baker's percentages and plan bakes with schedules and notifications.
+Advanced calculator with preferments, water content in ingredients, and DDT.
+Scale recipes with baker's percentages and run multi-step bakes from the workspace timeline with background alerts.

 From Neapolitan to Detroit.
 Choose the number of dough balls and weight, calculate hydration, plan fermentation and dial in the right ratios for your pizza style.